Tabletop RPG advice for little dragons

 High Intelligence, Low Wisdom

-Another angle would be a smart character that lacks self-awareness—someone who believes that their intelligence will win out in all circumstances, and believes that a high-Wisdom character will fail to thwart their superior intellect.
+Another angle would be a smart character that lacks self-awareness—someone who believes that their intelligence will win out in all circumstances and believes that a high-Wisdom character will fail to thwart their superior intellect.
 Characters like this have an ego problem, which gives an easy hook to character development and flaws.

 A great example of this archetype would be Peridot from Steven Universe.
 She’s one of the most intelligent characters on the show, but her downfall is her lack of common sense and self-awareness.
-She usually assumes that her plans will work out because she’s smarter than others, and is surprised when others don’t behave as she expects.
+She assumes her plans will work out because she’s smarter than others and is surprised when others don’t behave as she expects.
 When she has a thought that isn’t logical, she often has trouble expressing it and scrambles to find logical-sounding reasons for what she is saying, even if they’re false.

 High Intelligence, Low Charisma